 Small enough for a child, powerful enough for an adult.

 A small external controller and batteries to give patients freedom.

 Two centrifugal impellers placed on a single rotor provide perfusion to the left and right sides of the body.

 Specially designed pump blades allow high flows and low power consumption.

-The device’s patented left-right flow-balancing system allows dynamic adaption to changes in the patient’s physiology without the need for sensors.
+The device’s patented left-right flow-balancing system allows dynamic adaptation to changes in the patient’s physiology.